88-degrees/Book-of-Changes/appendix02s2.md

 What is said on the several lines is sufficiently illustrated in the notes on the Text.

-330:L The Great Symbolism here has come before us in the treatise on the Thwan.
+330:L The Great Symbolism here has come before us in the treatise on the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings).
 Of the application of that symbolism I can only say that, as has been seen in many other hexagrams, while good enough in itself, it is far-fetched.

 The same remark may be made on the explanation of the Text of the first line.
 I can myself do little more than guess at its meaning.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that nothing is said about the case of the 'concubine' in the Text; but that it is covered by the following the more noble,' 'so condensed and complete are the words of the sage!'